 Sometimes you may need to visit a Specialist, such as a cardiologist (heart doctor), dermatologist (skin doctor) or ophthalmologist (eye doctor), or for Behavioral Health services, a psychologist, psychiatrist, counselor or social worker.
+Tufts Health Together Members who have special health care needs have direct access to Specialists in the Tufts Health Together Network who can help manage and treat their special health care needs.

 To find a Specialist, talk to your PCP.

-You can also call us at 888.257.1985 or visit tuftshealthplan.com and use the Find a Doctor, Hospital or Pharmacy tool to search for a Specialist.
+You can also call us at 888-257-1985 or visit tuftshealthplan.com and use the Find a Doctor, Hospital or Pharmacy tool to search for a Specialist.
 We also list Specialists in our Provider Directory; call us to get a copy.
 You should discuss your need to see a Specialist with your PCP first and then call the Specialist to make an appointment.